Poèmes pour Mi

 Poèmes pour Mi (Poems for Mi) is a song cycle for dramatic soprano and piano or orchestra by Olivier Messiaen, composed in 1936 and 1937 and dedicated to his first wife, Claire Delbos.
-The text are poems by the composer based on the New Testament.
+The texts are poems by the composer based on the New Testament.

 History

 Messiaen composed the work at the Lac de Pétichet in the summer of 1936, setting his own poems.
 He specifically called for a grand soprano dramatique (great dramatic soprano), probably with the voice of Marcelle Bunlet in mind, who was a notable singer of Brünnhilde at the time.
 Messiaen dedicated the cycle to his first wife, Claire Delbos, a violinist and composer.
 It is one of three major song cycles, with Harawi and Chants de Terre et de Ciel, and the only one which he also orchestrated, the following year in Paris.

 The piano version was premiered on 28 April 1937 as a concert of La Spirale, by Marcelle Bunlet and the composer at the piano.
 It was published by Éditions Durand.
 The first performance of the orchestral version took place at the salle Gaveau in Paris on 4 June 1937.
 The soprano Marcelle Bunlet was accompanied by the orchestra of the Société des Concerts du Conservatoire, conducted by Roger Désormière.